 Agents check in with the title company or attorney’s office to make sure the file is being handled and all details and nuances are being attended to.
-They also address anything unexpected that may arise — a closing that needs to be a mail-away to the seller, or a situation in which a power of attorney needs to be present because one of the buyers will not be.
+They also address anything unexpected that may arise — a closing that needs to be a mail-away to the seller or a situation in which a power of attorney needs to be present because one of the buyers will not be.

-There are an endless number of tasks that agents must ensure get done from contract to close, from reminding clients about utility transfers to ensuring the seller has everything moved out on the day the buyer legally takes possession.
+There is an endless number of tasks that agents must ensure get done from contract to close, from reminding clients about utility transfers to ensuring the seller has everything moved out on the day the buyer legally takes possession.

-Problem-solving and crisis management happens at every turn.
+Problem-solving and crisis management happen at every turn.
 This entails educating clients about the realities of what they are trying to accomplish; running down information about a community, association or property; or troubleshooting umpteen potential issues that could derail a property search, transaction or closing.